HamzaKhan07/SettleUp/README.md

 # 💰🤝 SettleUp

-MidWay a mobile app which helps the group of friends ✌️ which helps the group of people 🤝 to split any expense equally ⚖️ amongst themselves effectively.
+MidWay a mobile app ✌️ which helps the group of people 🤝 to split any expense equally ⚖️ amongst themselves effectively.

-User just have to enter the amount 💲 paid by each person in the group and the app performs the magic ✨ and show who owes whom and settles the money ⚖️.
+User just have to enter the amount 💲 paid by each person in the group and the app performs the magic ✨ and show who owes whom and settles the money in a creative way⚖️.

 Star⭐ the repo if you like what you see😉.